Palo Alto Unified School District: School board

 The Palo Alto Unified Board of Education (often known as the Palo Alto Unified School Board) consists of five members elected at-large.
-The current members of the school board are Shounak Dharap, Ken Dauber, Todd Collins, Jennifer DiBrienza, and Jesse Ladomirak.
+The current members of the school board are Shounak Dharap, Shana Segal, Todd Collins, Jennifer DiBrienza, and Jesse Ladomirak.
 On November 3, 2020, DiBrienza and Collins were re-elected, while Ladomirak was elected to replace the outgoing Melissa Baten Caswell.
-Dharap and Dauber have their terms expiring in 2022, while the remainder expire in 2024.
+Dharap was re-elected in 2022 and Shana Segal joined the board that same election cycle.
+Terms for the remainder of the board—Collins, DiBrienza, and Ladomirak—expire in 2024.